neuralmidifx/neuralmidifx.github.io/docs/2_Overview.md

 ---
 layout: default
-title: Installation
+title: Overview and Architecture
-nav_order: 3
+nav_order: 2
 ---

-# Installation
+# Overview & Architecture
 {: .no_toc }

 Explain what this section is about